November is the time to get outdoors and enjoy the pleasant temperatures and clear days without the overwhelming humidity of the summer months.

 A light jacket and dressing in layers is probably best as there will be some warm days with temperatures dropping a bit at night.

 November is Hong Kong's Wine and Dine Month and the festival is back this year, both in person and online, allowing a broader reach to people all over the world.
 The Hong Kong Literary Festival will also go ahead this year as a hybrid festival of live and online events.
-While Clockenflap has been cancelled for 2021, the fabulous Symphony Under the Stars with the Hong Kong Philharmonic will go ahead, this is a FREE outdoor concert but you must register!
+While Clockenflap has not been confirmed for 2022, the fabulous Symphony Under the Stars with the Hong Kong Philharmonic will go ahead, this is a FREE outdoor concert but you must register!

 And it's starting to look a lot like Christmas...